Audacium/audacium/README.md

 [![Audacium](.github/audacium_logo.png)](http://audacium.xyz)
 <br/>

-## Maintenance
-For the time being, Audacium won't be updated.
-I've simply lost interest in the project.

-## Searching for contributors!
+## Searching for a maintainer!
-I'm currently searching for contributors as I can't keep up the project alone.
-If you're interested to become one, make an issue!
+I'm currently searching for a maintainer to transfer the ownership too.
+In other words, I'm "retiring" from Audacium.

 ----------------